tobiaskohler/Stock-Comparison/README.md

 # Stock Price Plotting CLI

-This CLI allows users to plot the daily prices of specified stocks between a specified start and end date using `yfinance` and `plotly.express`.
+This CLI allows users to plot the daily prices or volumes of specified assets (stocks, crypto, indicies, currencies, etc.) between a specified start and end date using `yfinance` and `plotly.express`.
 The logarithmic scale for the y-axis and type of price to plot (e.g. 'Open', 'Close', 'High', 'Low') can also be specified.

 ## Usage